Funds, Campaigns, and Approaches in Blackbaud eTapestry

 Dashboard tiles can show any active (non-disabled) campaign or approach.
 You can further customize the data in the tile to query on a date range and the type of transactions collected (either raised, received, or pledged) as a part of the goal progress calculation.

 The Fund Activity Summary, Campaign Activity Summary, and Approach Activity Summary reports are standard reports in eTapestry.
-They are pre-built in the database.
-They can be found in the “eTapestry Standard Reports” section of the reports area.
+These reports are pre-built in the database and they can be found in the “eTapestry Standard Reports” section of the reports area.

 These reports can show both active and disabled funds, campaigns, and approaches.
 In addition, you can use these reports with the standard query category of “Constituent Journal Entry Date” to pull these reports for a variety of date ranges.